allenc125789/ESP32-BasicDistance/README.md

 ## Basic distance

-Measures distance between two ESP32C3 by adjusting the wifi transmission power.
+Measures distance between two ESP32C3 devices by adjusting the wifi transmission power.

 ## How does it work?